openhab/openhab-google-assistant/docs/USAGE.md

 * Make sure Google Play Services is up to date.
 * Visit "Google Home" app entry in Google Play Store on Android.
-* Set up the voice-activated speaker, Pixel, or Android phone (version 6+) with the same  account.
+* Set up the voice-activated speaker or Android phone (version 6+) with your Google account.
 * Make sure you're the correct user.
 * Start the updated Google Home app on your phone.
 * Go to the settings part: `Account > Settings`.